 Some where down the river a ducks quack sounded a little too much like laughter.

 Everybody loves cake, even the Dutch.
 Maybe this explains why they combined it with one of the other things they are famous for (and I’m not talking about cheese, tulips or an open view towards sexuality).
-The resulting combination is the kind of cake that would be ill advised to serve at a children’s birthday party unless you wanted to keep the normally hyperactive mini humans very quite and docile for the whole day.
-It is in fact the kind of cake that can be purchased in Dutch coffee shops where (despite the misleading name) coffee is not actually the main product they sell.
-I’m talking about cannabis cake, other wise known as space cake.
+The resulting combination is the kind of cake that would be ill advised to serve at any children’s birthday party unless you wanted to keep the normally hyperactive mini humans very quiet and docile for the whole day.
+It is the kind of cake that can be purchased in Dutch coffee shops where (despite the misleading name) coffee is not actually the main product they sell.
+I’m talking about cannabis cake, otherwise known as space cake.

-I had tried space cake myself once before when a friend wanted test subjects for his baking (I don’t think he was following a Jamie Oliver recipe).
-I found its main effect to be an uncontrollable ability to giggle at anything and everything but with one bad side effect.
-It made me recommend a very dull movie to a few friends as the most hilarious thing I had ever seen (upon my second viewing I realized my mistake).
+I have tried space cake myself once before when a friend wanted test subjects for his baking.
+I found the main side effect of space cake to be an uncontrollable ability to giggle at anything and everything but with one bad side effect.
+It made me recommend a very dull movie to a few friends as the most hilarious thing I had ever seen (upon my second ‘space cake free’ viewing I realized my mistake).

-To protect the identities of the other members in the group I will simply call them; Veteran Smoker, Experienced Smoker and Newbie Smoker.
-An hour after the consumption of our cake based cannabis the effects started to present themselves.
-Newbie Smoker started having uncontrollable giggling fits.
+An hour after the consumption of our space cake based cannabis the side effects started to present themselves.
+The other newbie smoker started having uncontrollable giggling fits.
 Even the simple act of walking seemed to be enough to produce high levels of mirth.
-Experienced Smoker on the other hand started to get paranoid that our efforts to calm him down were an attempt at hypnotising him for our own diabolical ends.
-Veteran smoker seemed unaffected but had a sudden and strange interest in McDonalds.
-I myself was feeling quite alright as well.
-My head was a little light but I was able to keep it together.
+He’d get his laughing under control but the moment he took another step he would burst into side splitting laughter again.
+The experienced smoker on the other hand surprisingly got very paranoid.
+Our efforts to calm him down were no use as he had become convinced it was an attempt at hypnotising him for our own diabolical ends.
+The veteran smoker seemed completely unaffected but did have a sudden and strange interest in McDonalds.
+I myself was feeling quite aright as well despite having eaten as much space cake as everyone else.
+My head was a little light and my footsteps felt a little springy but I was able to keep it together and enjoy it.

-Veteran Smoker and myself returned Experienced and Newbie Smoker to their hotel and then set off home ourselves.
+The veteran smoker (who was also my house mate) and myself returned the experienced and other newbie smoker to their hotel and then set off home ourselves.
 I was quite pleased with myself and the way I had managed to stay level headed and in control during the whole experience.

-At least I was until I started to forget what I was saying mid-sentence.
+I was telling the veteran smoker this when suddenly I started forgetting what I was saying mid-sentence.
 My communication skills had suddenly put on the emergency break as the words that would have formed the rest of my sentence went into hiding.
 The sudden and desperate need for a dictionary was not the only oddity.
 I had also completely forgotten the subject I was talking about.
-The fact that we were sitting on a train and the subject was also about trains did not seem to help my temporary amnesia.

-It’s worth mentioning that I was not worried at any time during this experience because I understood why it was happening.
-This is a good thing because at one point I completely forgot where I was for a few seconds.
-If my brain had not decided to take a sudden vacation at that moment I might have been able to peace together the subtle clues that would have told me my location.
+It’s worth mentioning that I was still not worried at any time during this experience because I understood why it was happening.
+This is a good thing because later on (once we had returned home) I managed to completely forget where I was for a few seconds.
+If my brain had not decided to take a sudden vacation at that moment I might have been able to piece together the subtle clues that would have told me my location.
 Clue number one; I was sitting on my sofa.
-My sofa, as if by coincidence, happens to be in my front room, in my house, in Holland, on planet Earth.
+My sofa is in my front room.
+My front room is in my house, in Holland, on planet Earth.
 I should not have needed a global positioning device to work that one out.

-When my brain decided to return I was able to start putting the clues together.
+I slowly started putting the clues together myself.
 I realized I was sitting on a sofa.
-It’s was only a small victory of space awareness and memory recall but it was a start.
-Unfortunately my brain must have still been in holiday mode because it took leap at the answer before it had taken in the rest of the surroundings.
-For a split second I actually thought I was sitting on my parents couch.
-It just so happens that my parents couch is not in my house.
-My parents couch is in their house which happens to be in the UK, across the sea, on planet earth.
-However, this fact did not stop me being concerned for a moment about what they might say when they realized I was not feeling myself.
+It was only a small victory of spatial awareness and memory recall however.
+Unfortunately my confused brain took a leap at the answer before it had taken in the rest of the surroundings.
+For a split second I actually thought I was sitting on my parents sofa.
+It just so happens that my parent’s sofa is not in my house.
+My parents couch is in their house which happens to be in the UK, across the sea.
+However, this fact did not stop me being concerned for a moment about what they might say when they realized I was stoned.
 A second later everything came back into focus and I realize I did not have to worry because they would never know (until they read this that is).